 Magazine Editorial Calendars

-If part of marketing your book is targeting magazines, then editorial calendars may be your best friend.
+If your book promotion ideas involve pitching your book to magazines, then editorial calendars may be your best friend.
 These editorial calendars, which are readily available, can be a great resource for you, too.
 They show the magazine focus for the entire year, as well as when issues are closing.
 Which should offer you some great insight if you’re pitching them.
-I’ll list a few below, but a quick search of the name of the magazine and “editorial calendar” on Google will pull up pretty much anything you’ll need.
+A quick search of the name of the magazine and “editorial calendar” on Google will pull up pretty much anything you’ll need.

 Along with the editorial calendar, it also pulls up magazine demographics which is a good thing to check if you’re not sure.
-Demographics can change, so be sure you’re going after the right publications.
+Demographics can change, so be sure you’re going after the right publications, I’ve written about this before and encourage you to find that piece in the Resources section at the end!

 Newspapers, Dailies, and Freelancers

 So what about newspapers and freelancers who write for a variety of newspapers across the country?
-Well, you should plan on pitching these folks 1-2 months out, 2 months being ideal.
+These individuals can be a fantastic way to beef up your book promotion ideas for media because you’re essentially searching for individuals with very specific interests, that get you in the door with the big media companies they write for.
+You should plan on pitching these folks 1-2 months out, 2 months being ideal.
 They don’t have as much flexibility as a magazine might, but they do like to get stuff ahead of the publication date so they can slot it in accordingly.
 However, keep in mind that the bigger the newspaper or daily, the farther out you’ll want to target.

 Here is a list of the top ten national newspapers, keeping mind that some of these, like The Wall Street Journal and The New York Times, are considered national and will have long lead times, much like magazines do: